remidinishanth/distributed_systems/zookeeper/zk.md

 #### File system analogy
 * The name space provided by ZooKeeper is much like that of a standard file system.
 A name is a sequence of path elements separated by a slash (/).
 Every node in ZooKeeper's name space is identified by a path.
-* Unlike is standard file systems, **each node in a ZooKeeper namespace can have data** associated with it as well as children.
+* Unlike standard file systems, **each node in a ZooKeeper namespace can have data** associated with it as well as children.
 It is like having a file-system that allows a file to also be a directory.
 (ZooKeeper was designed to store coordination data: status information, configuration, location information, etc., so the data stored at each node is usually small, in the byte to kilobyte range.)

 ![image](https://user-images.githubusercontent.com/19663316/210222011-ff442d5e-d0db-412f-80bf-f290823e1000.png)